9.3. African American Studies

 The African American Studies minor is an interdisciplinary program that examines African American history, politics, and culture in the continental United States and the African diaspora.
 The program provides students with opportunities to explore the collective histories, experiences, contributions and social class of African Americans in the United States and abroad.
 The minor’s interdisciplinary perspective encourages students to make connections and think critically and creatively across traditional disciplinary boundaries.
 The African American Studies minor is designed to allow students a considerable degree of freedom in their choice of electives, disciplinary focus and research projects.

-A minor in African American Studies consists of successful completion of four courses from at least three different disciplines totaling 16 semester hours.
+A minor in African American Studies consists of the successful completion of four courses from at least three different disciplines totaling 16 semester hours.

 Minor in African American Studies (TU):